 Some third shift workers have resorted to literally boarding up their windows to get a better night’s sleep.
 This is not only not aesthetically pleasing, but a fire hazard as well.
 Many blackout curtains, on the other hand, are flame resistant, which makes putting them up not only better looking, but safer, too.

-Need to find a pro for your blackout curtains?Find Pros
+Ready to start your blackout curtains?Find Pros

 Other Blackout Curtain Uses

 Day walkers will find that these curtains not only block sunlight, but light from street lamps and passing cars as well.